THE BEE AND ME

 The whole experience reminded me of what I know to be true in my dreams: everything is conscious and alive with information.
 This little bee was a smart cookie, don’t you think?
 She certainly knew enough to save her own life.

-After swimming, I went home to search the internet to learn more about bees and their habits, in particular their method of drying their antennae off.
-Sure enough, I found what I was searching for.
-I learned that bees often dry themselves off in the exact way I witnessed this bee doing.
+themselves off in the exact way I witnessed this bee doing.
 Who knew?
 Additionally, my research revealed that bees also clean themselves in a similar way they dry their antennae.
-Bees are extraordinarily clean insects; they detest dust and dirt and prefer a tidy, bacteria-free hive.
+Bees are extraordinarily clean insects; they detest dust and dirt and prefer a tidy,

 The next day, believe it or not, my trusty noodle and I saved yet another bee from drowning in the pool.
-Yes, I feel happy about my “bee and me” experiences.
-In fact, my experiences remind me of another intriguing bee story; but for now, I will let that story bee.
+Yes, I feel happy about my “bee and me”

-If you are interested in l
+If you are interested in learning

-earning how bees dry themselves off, here is a link to watch: http://www.youtube.com/watch?v=w3isTvP3dc8
+how bees dry themselves off, here is a link to watch: http://www.youtube.com/watch?v=w3isTvP3dc8